JLHman/djangoProject_tutorial/ReadMe.md

 * Quit the server with CTRL-BREAK.

-## Create Administrator for the project
+## Create a Super User for the project

 Run the create super user command:

 `$ py manage.py createsuperuser`

 Create an administrator profile for the project.
+Start the web server and log into your newly created account using your new credentials here: [Login](http://127.0.0.1:8000/accounts/login/)

 ## Create SQL entries for the project